yashkdm987/EDA-Diwali-Sales-Analysis-Python/README.md

 - Filtered out invalid entries, such as customers with zero or negative purchase amounts.

 - Created new columns for deeper insights (e.g., total purchase by gender, age group, or state).

+---
+<h2><a class="anchor" id="exploratory-data-analysis-eda"></a>Exploratory Data Analysis (EDA)</h2>

+- Analyzed customer demographics such as gender, age group, state, and occupation to identify key buyer segments.

+- Examined purchasing behavior by comparing total sales across different product categories and regions.

+- Identified top-performing categories and customer segments contributing most to revenue.

+- Visualized trends using charts like bar plots, histograms, and pie charts created with Matplotlib and Seaborn.

+- Observed correlations between demographic factors and purchase amount to understand sales drivers.

+- Derived insights such as higher spending by married women in the 26–35 age group and top sales in metropolitan areas.